 Here are ten quick ideas from our energy partner - 100% renewable electricity supplier, Good Energy.

 - Renewable Energy

 - Understand your personal footprint

-Plus at the bottom of this page there is a very handy carbon footprint calculator to help you assess your own carbon footprint and where you can make changes.
+Plus at the bottom of this page, there are links to very handy carbon footprint calculators to help you assess your own carbon footprint and where you can make changes.

 Choose Good Energy

 Join Good Energy to choose 100% renewable electricity generated from the sun, wind and water.
 They also offer carbon neutral gas.
 Quote ‘SA2021’ when you switch, and they’ll credit your energy account £50, and donate £50 to the Soil Association!Join the renewable revolution